rust-lang/mdBook/guide/src/format/mdbook.md

 There is a feature in mdBook that lets you hide code lines by prepending them with a `#` [like you would with Rustdoc][rustdoc-hide].
-This currently only works with Rust language code blocks.

 [rustdoc-hide]: https://doc.rust-lang.org/stable/rustdoc/documentation-tests.html#hiding-portions-of-the-example